AbdelilahOu/Bubly-cli-app/README.md

 - Pagination for long lists
 - Detailed logging to output.log for debugging
 - Automatic installation of yt-dlp and ffmpeg
+- Clean terminal interface with auto-clear on startup

 ## Getting Started